Driver high on drugs fatally hits 4-year-old girl in Brentwood, police say

-BRENTWOOD, Suffolk County (WABC) -- A 4-year-old girl was hit by a car and killed by a driver Suffolk County police say was on drugs.

 It happened just before 7 p.m.
-Tuesday on Fulton Street in Brentwood.
+Tuesday on Fulton Street in Brentwood, in front of the victim's home

 Police say 19-year-old Christian Yanes was driving while impaired by drugs when he hit and killed Roussy Cabrera Fuentes.